 Did you receive a pre-paid debit card in the mail?
 If your answer was “yes,” don’t throw it away or cut it up.
-The IRS is actually sending out Economic Impact Payments (aka Stimulus Payments) in the form of prepaid debit cards to some people.
+The IRS is sending out Economic Impact Payments (Stimulus Payments) in the form of prepaid debit cards to some people.

 See below for more information or click on the question to view all the FAQs from the IRS Website.